oldpatricka/vagrant-xhyve/README.md

 A. This project is powered by ignorance and good intentions.

-Q. Will I ever not have to use sudo?
+Q. Will I ever not have to use sudo or setuid root?

 A. There's a theory in that issue linked above that wrapping xhyve in an app store app would help.
 If that were the case, you could probably use the embedded binary with vagrant-xhyve.
 Another option is to use setuid root.

+Q. This sucks.

+A. That's not a question, but why don't you try out [another implementation](https://github.com/sirn/vagrant-xhyve).
+Looks pretty nice.

 ## Acknowledgements